2014 Coupe de France final: Background

 The match was Rennes' sixth final, of which they had won two (1965 and 1971).
-Their most recent final was in 2009, which they lost 2-1 to Guingamp.
+Their most recent final was in 2009, which they lost 2–1 to Guingamp.
 That was Guingamp's second appearance in the final after their unsuccessful attempt in 1997 when they lost on penalties to Nice.

+Hundreds of supporters of Guingamp (based in a small agricultural town in northern Brittany, the team is nicknamed 'The Farmers') travelled to Paris in a motorcade of tractors.

 Route to the final

 Rennes

 Rennes, of Ligue 1, began their campaign in the Round of 64 on 4 January at home to fellow top-flight team Valenciennes, winning 8-7 on penalties.
 In the next round, they won 2-0 at third-tier Boulogne, with goals from Anders Konradsen and Silvio Romero.
 In the Round of 16, away to Ligue 2 Auxerre, they won via a first-half Foued Kadir goal.
 Rennes then beat Lille 2-0 at home, with goals from Kamil Grosicki and Romain Alessandrini.
 In their semi-final on 15 April, Rennes beat second-tier Angers 3-2 at home, with Ola Toivonen, Grosicki and Jean Makoun scoring.